licenseware/licenseware-sdk-v3/README.md

 - `encryption_parameters` - here we pass the instance of `UploaderEncryptionParameters` class;
 - `filenames_validation_handler` - by default the validation is handled by `uploader.defaults.default_filenames_validation_handler` function.
 If you need to treat the filename validation in a different way you can always pass another function.
 The `filenames_validation_handler` function will receive the a list of strings as a first parameter and an instance of `UploaderValidationParameters` class and must return an instace of `uiresponses.FileValidationResponse`;
 - `filecontents_validation_handler` - by default the validation is handled by `uploader.defaults.default_filecontents_validation_handler` function.
 If you need to overwrite this functionality you can pass your custom `filecontents_validation_handler` function which will have the same signature as `default_filenames_validation_handler`;
-- Obs: for setting the state of the validation you need to use the states `from licenseware.constants import states`;
+- Obs: for setting the state of the validation you need to use the States `from licenseware States`;
 - `flags`- here you can set a list of flags for this uploader.
-Flags will be imported from `constants` package (`from licenseware.constants import flags`);
+Flags will be imported from `constants` package (`from licenseware import Flags`);
 - `icon` - the icon of this uploader which will be displayed in frontend;
 - `config` - the configuration class instance will will need to make available the following information:
     * `config.APP_ID` - each service must have an unique ID;